Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  ``VIDEO_SOURCE_DEMUX``

-       -  :cspan:`1` Select the demux as the main source.
+       -  :cspan:`1` Select the woke demux as the woke main source.

     -  ..

        -  ``VIDEO_SOURCE_MEMORY``

-       -  If this source is selected, the stream comes from the user through the write system call.
+       -  If this source is selected, the woke stream comes from the woke user through the woke write system call.

 Description
 ~~~~~~~~~~~

-The video stream source is set through the `VIDEO_SELECT_SOURCE`_ call
+The video stream source is set through the woke `VIDEO_SELECT_SOURCE`_ call
-and can take the following values, depending on whether we are replaying
+and can take the woke following values, depending on whether we are replaying
 from an internal (demuxer) or external (user write) source.
-VIDEO_SOURCE_DEMUX selects the demultiplexer (fed either by the
+VIDEO_SOURCE_DEMUX selects the woke demultiplexer (fed either by the
-frontend or the DVR device) as the source of the video stream.
+frontend or the woke DVR device) as the woke source of the woke video stream.
 If
-VIDEO_SOURCE_MEMORY is selected the stream comes from the application
+VIDEO_SOURCE_MEMORY is selected the woke stream comes from the woke application
-through the `write()`_ system call.
+through the woke `write()`_ system call.

 -----